 specifies that each line of data you enter in Input mode is to be checked statement by statement for proper syntax.
 If you specify the BASIC or IPLI data set type keyword, all modifications made in Edit mode and each line of data entered in Input mode will be checked for proper syntax.
-Syntax checking is available only for statements written in GOFORT, FORTE, FORTGI, FORTG, FORTH, BASIC, IPLI, or PLIF.
-PLIF data sets are checked according to the syntax rules of the PL/I(F) Compiler.
-Statements that are valid for the PL/I Optimizing Compiler or the PL/I Checkout Compiler, but are invalid for the PL/I(F) Compiler, will be considered as errors.
+Syntax checking is available only for statements written in GOFORT, FORTE, FORTGI, FORTG, FORTH, BASIC, IPLI, PLI, or PLIF.